DennyMaverick/Web-templates/README.md

 })
   ```

-When the project starts firstly, the theme is choosen default — 'Dark', else the function starts that activate the needed theme:
+When the project starts in first, the theme is choosen default — 'Dark', else the function starts that activate the needed theme:

 ```
 const activeTheme = localStorage.getItem("theme")